-Travel trailers come in all sizes.
+Travel trailers, both new and used, come in all sizes.
 You can get a large travel trailer built for families or groups of people or even a toy hauler designed to allow you to bring along your ATV, golf cart, or motorcycle.
 Then there are small travel trailers.
 These smaller trailers can be pulled with a regular SUV or smaller pickup truck, making them very attractive to many people.

 These models come with less space, but a smaller footprint overall isn’t a bad thing.
 It comes with its own merits.
 Here’s how to make the most of your small travel trailer.

 If you have a small teardrop trailer, you might have an outdoor kitchen, which is perfect, but if you have a smaller travel trailer with an indoor kitchen, consider still making a point to cook outside.
 Cooking inside a small travel trailer leads to messes, and with the trailer space being so small the smells and sights are inescapable.